-2.9 Absence on the Day Before Task and Attendance on the Day of Task
+2.9 Absence Three School Days Before a Task and Attendance on the Day of Task

-Students will attend all timetabled lessons or scheduled school activities on the school day prior to an assessment task.
+Students will attend all timetabled lessons or scheduled school activities three school days prior to an assessment task.
 Where a task is due later in the day, then students must attend all lessons prior to the task on that day.

-The student must provide independent evidence of the facts, detailing why the circumstances prevented them being at school the day prior to the assessment task, or why they could not attend all lessons prior to the task on the day of the assessment task.
+The student must provide independent evidence of the facts, detailing why the circumstances prevented them being at school the three school days prior to the assessment task, or why they could not attend all lessons prior to the task on the day of the assessment task.
 Details can be supplied on a confidential basis where necessary.
 Students who appeal on the grounds of illness MUST provide a medical certificate certifying the illness occurred on the day prior to the assessment task, or on the day of the assessment task (whichever is applicable).
 Medical certificates obtained after the event will not be accepted.